yewstack/yew/README.md

 * Achieves high performance by minimizing DOM API calls for each page render and by making it easy to offload processing to background web workers.
 * Supports JavaScript interoperability, allowing developers to leverage NPM packages and integrate with existing JavaScript applications.

-*Note: Yew is not (yet) production ready but is great for side projects and internal tools.*
+*Note: Yew is not 1.0 yet.
+Be prepared to do major refactoring due to breaking API changes.*

 ## Contributing